Las Vegas Trips

 Las Vegas Shows & Events Schedule 2020

 In recent years, television shows featuring celebrity chefs have boomed in popularity.
 Many of your favorite television chefs including Gordon Ramsey, Wolfgang Puck, and Daniel Boulud have made Las Vegas home to their iconic restaurants.
 Feast upon the mouth-watering dishes you see them prepare on screen and you will watch those shows with a new appreciation.

 People say “laughter is the best medicine,” and that is why taking in a comedy show is among the top things to do in Las Vegas.
 The city is crawling with comedy shows both large and small with comedians ranging from Carrot Top, Ron White, Terry Fator, L.A.
 Comedy, Jeff Civilco and more, to comedians making their start in lounge shows and casino improv theaters.
 Sit back and enjoy a good belly laugh for a little comic relief in your life!

 Shop till You Drop

 If you like a little retail therapy on your trip, you will love the multitude of elaborate shopping establishments in Las Vegas.
-Take a stroll through The Forum Shops at Caesar’s Palace to enjoy Roman architecture as you browse hundreds of high end stores.
-If you enjoy high end fashion, visit the Fashion Show Mall to find looks straight off the runway.
+Take a stroll through the Forum Shops at Caesar’s Palace to enjoy Roman architecture as you browse hundreds of high-end stores.
+If you enjoy high-end fashion, visit the Fashion Show Mall to find looks straight off the runway.
 In addition, The Grand Canal Shoppes will have you feeling as though you are shopping along the waterways of Venice (The Venetian).
-Each of these shopping locations feature something for everyone, from high end retailers such as Barneys New York and gallery quality art stores to niche stores like Stupididiotic.
+Each of these shopping locations features something for everyone, from high-end retailers such as Barneys New York and gallery-quality art stores to niche stores like Stupididiotic.